cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 To handle receiving packets, the module must implement the `OnRecvPacket` callback.
 This gets invoked by the IBC module after the packet has been proved valid and correctly processed by the IBC keepers.
 Thus, the `OnRecvPacket` callback only needs to worry about making the appropriate state changes given the packet data without worrying about whether the packet is valid or not.

-Modules may return to the IBC handler an acknowledgement which implements the `Acknowledgement` interface.
-The IBC handler will then commit this acknowledgement of the packet so that a relayer may relay the acknowledgement back to the sender module.
+Modules may return to the IBC handler an acknowledgment which implements the `Acknowledgement` interface.
+The IBC handler will then commit this acknowledgment of the packet so that a relayer may relay the acknowledgment back to the sender module.

 The state changes that occurred during this callback will only be written if:

-- The acknowledgement was successful as indicated by the `Success()` function of the acknowledgement.
+* The acknowledgment was successful as indicated by the `Success()` function of the acknowledgement.
-- The acknowledgement returned is nil, indicating that an asynchronous process is occurring.
+* The acknowledgment returned is nil, indicating that an asynchronous process is occurring.

 <HighlightBox type="note">

-Applications which process asynchronous acknowledgements must handle reverting state changes when appropriate.
-Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgements.
+Applications that process asynchronous acknowledgments must handle reverting state changes when appropriate.
+Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgments.

 </HighlightBox>

-In `x/leaderboard/module_ibc.go` scaffolded by Ignite CLI we find `OnRecvPacket`:
+In `x/leaderboard/module_ibc.go` scaffolded by Ignite CLI you find `OnRecvPacket`:

 ```go
 // OnRecvPacket implements the IBCModule interface